Table of Contents

 text uses UTF-8 encoding.

-: Always contains the
+ACTION_ORIENTATION: Always contains the

-value 'ROW'
+value 'ROW'.

-: Whether the trigger
+ACTION_TIMING: Whether the trigger

 activates before or after the triggering event.
 The value is

-'BEFORE'
+'BEFORE' or 'AFTER'.

-ACTION_REFERENCE_OLD_ROW
+ACTION_REFERENCE_OLD_ROW and

-: The old and new
+ACTION_REFERENCE_NEW_ROW: The old and new

 column identifiers, respectively.
 This means that

-always contains
+ACTION_REFERENCE_OLD_ROW always contains

-the value 'OLD'
+the value 'OLD' and

-always contains
+ACTION_REFERENCE_NEW_ROW always contains

-the value 'NEW'
+the value 'NEW'.

-: The SQL mode in effect when the
+SQL_MODE: The SQL mode in effect when the

 trigger was created, and under which the trigger executes.
 For